 Top 3 salary negotiation tips

-With many workers across Staffordshire and Cheshire thinking of asking for a pay rise in 2017, you’ll want to make sure that you give yourself the best opportunity to land an increase with some of our top salary negotiation tips.
+With many workers across Staffordshire and Cheshire thinking of asking for a pay rise as the cost of living increases, you’ll want to make sure that you give yourself the best opportunity to land an increase to your pay with some of our top salary negotiation tips.

 Asking your boss to bump up your pay can be pretty nerve wracking, but if you go about it the right way you’ll significantly boost your chances of getting the salary you deserve.

 Going in all guns blazing and demanding more money won’t get you very far.
 Employers seldom give pay increases just because they’ve been asked for one so the trick here is to prove why you’re worth the extra money.